x00tex/hackTheBox/Boxes/linux/Retired/tenet/README.md

       did you remove the sator php file and the backup?? the migration program is incomplete! why would you do this?!

-* comment is talking about some php file `sator.php` and its backup *normally file backups in linux stores with `.bak` extention.*
+* comment is talking about some php file `sator.php` and its backup *normally file backups in linux stores with `.bak` extension.*
 * after a while i found the file
-  * *i do some crazy terminal tricks and create a one liner to generate a list of possible locations on the server*, but hey, i'm learnin so thats good for practice.
+  * *i do some crazy terminal tricks and create a one liner to generate a list of possible locations on the server*, but hey, i'm learning so that's good for practice.

     `ffuf -u http://10.10.10.223/wordpress/FUZZ -w ~/git-tools/SecLists/Discovery/Web-Content/URLs/urls-wordpress-3.3.1.txt:FUZZ -s | rev | cut -d/ -f2- | rev | sort | uniq | sed 's/^/wordpress/; s/$/\/sator.php/' | sed '1 i\sator.php' > find_sator.txt && gobuster dir -u http://10.10.10.223/ -w find_sator.txt -x bak && rm find_sator.txt`